Registration Information

 For cancellations received 30 or fewer days before the Thursday prior to the week they are scheduled to arrive, there will be an $100 cancellation fee and a $200 refund certificate issued.
 Any amount over $300 that was paid will be refunded.

-Refund certificates may be used for future classes, for purchases in The Clearing Bookstore and Gift Shop, for Friends of The Clearing membership payments and, in full or in part, as a tax-deductible donation.
+Refund certificates may be used for future classes, for purchases in The Clearing Bookstore and Gift Shop, for Friends of The Clearing membership payments or, in full or in part, as a tax-deductible donation.

 No portion of the registration fee will be refunded for cancellations made after the Thursday prior to the week the class is scheduled to begin or for those who are already here attending a class, but decide, for whatever reason and at whatever time, not to attend the full class week.